norvig/paip-lisp/docs/chapter5.md

 First, the test `(eql pattern input)` may return `T`, which is not a list, so `append` will complain.
 Second, the same test might return nil, which should indicate failure, but it will just be treated as a list, and will be appended to the rest of the answer.
 Third, we haven't distinguished between the case where the match fails-and returns nil-versus the case where everything matches, but there are no variables, so it returns the null a-list.
-(This is the semipredicate problem discussed on [page 127](B9780080571157500042.xhtml#p127).)
+(This is the semipredicate problem discussed on page 127.)
 Fourth, we want the bindings of variables to agree-if `?X` is used twice in the pattern, we don't want it to match two different values in the input.
 Finally, it is inefficient for `pat-match` to check both the `first` and `rest` of lists, even when the corresponding `first` parts fail to match.
 (Isn't it amazing that there could be five bugs in a seven-line function?)

 We can resolve these problems by agreeing on two major conventions.
-First, it is very convenient to make `pat-match` a true predicate, so we will agree that it returns `ni1` only to indicate failure.
+First, it is very convenient to make `pat-match` a true predicate, so we will agree that it returns `nil` only to indicate failure.
 That means that we will need a non-nil value to represent the empty binding list.
 Second, if we are going to be consistent about the values of variables, then the `first` will have to know what the `rest` is doing.
 We can accomplish this by passing the binding list as a third argument to `pat-match`.
 We make it an optional argument, because we want to be able to say simply `(pat-match *a b*)`.

-To abstract away from these implementation decisions, we define the constants `fai1` and `no-bindings` to represent the two problematic return values.
+To abstract away from these implementation decisions, we define the constants `fail` and `no-bindings` to represent the two problematic return values.
 The special form `defconstant` is used to indicate that these values will not change.
 (It is customary to give special variables names beginning and ending with asterisks, but this convention usually is not followed for constants.
 The reasoning is that asterisks shout out, "Careful!